Nursing Home Executive Director – A Day in the Life

 The most popular types of graduate-level education include a master’s in healthcare administration (MHA) and a master’s in business administration (MBA) specializing in healthcare administration.
 These degrees are increasingly preferred, and at larger facilities, are mandatory.
 Extra courses in relevant topic areas such as gerontology, pain management, aging, and elder abuse can prepare a candidate to serve their target population.

 That said, there is more than one pathway to becoming a nursing home administrator.
-Some nursing home administrators begin their career as clinical nurses and then transition into administration and management at a nursing home facility.
+Some begin their careers as clinical nurses and then transition into administration and management at a nursing home facility.
 Others focus on healthcare administration from the beginning and pick up clinical awareness later on.
 In any case, work experience is crucial.
 Prospective nursing home administrators should gain as much as they can along the way through volunteering, interning, consulting, and part-time employment at elder care facilities.

 Nursing Home Executive Director Certification